-Undertaken for for the Federal Environment Agency, this project aims to use case study regions to identify possible solutions and recommendations for action based on how spatial planning and integrated coastal zone management could contribute to coordination and potential conflict resolution.
-The focus lies on four selected case study regions in order to elaborate recommendations in cooperation with the local coastal stakeholders.
+Undertaken for the Federal Environment Agency (UBA), this project aimed to use case study regions to identify possible solutions and recommendations for action based on how spatial planning and ICM could contribute to coordination and potential conflict resolution.
+The focus lied on four selected case study regions in order to elaborate recommendations in cooperation with the local coastal stakeholders.

 The case study areas are: